 To recreate these grass hanging planters and turn them into a DIY bee skep, I dove into my stash of hardwood reclaimed pallets.
 We’re talking about pallets we salvage made of cherry, hard maple, and ash.
 SCORE!
 I have plans for most of this, but not until our kitchen is done once and for all.

-to make them the same width.
+I just need to rip these boards on our table saw to make them the same width.
 Aren’t they beautiful?

 My goal was to replicate the French bee skeps I have seen over the years.
 Instead of the dome shape, some of them have the pyramid shape like my hanging planter.
 To begin my DIY bee skep, I figured out the mortise and tenon joinery dimensions, and began with the mortises.
 Using my drill, I started a point in two corners so I could get my jigsaw blade in.